EmbeddedOS/docs/courses/ninja_writing_the_four_levels_of_writing_mastery.md

   - 2. Paragraphs: Recognize different paragraph styles and incorporate most appropriate one for the kind of thing that you are writing.
   - 3. Sentences: How to structure elegant sentences.
 How to apply concepts like algorithm to your writing.
   - 4. Words: How to choose the perfect words, color words.

+### 2. The four ninja levels

+### 3. A quick proof

+- We have some sentences and I hope you try to fix it and make it more beautiful: